regimelab/notebooks/README.md

 Detecting regime shifts: concept drift, dataset shift, distributional shift, higher moments and so on, is a worthy enterprise for the purpose of monitoring stability in production data pipelines.

 Additionally, regime shifts are a feature of many natural and physical phenomena worth modeling in themselves.
-Some of the most interesting questions and applications seem to involve non-stationary data and path-dependent (non-ergodic) sets of outcomes.
+Some of the most interesting applications involve non-stationary data and path-dependent, non-ergodic sets of outcomes.

 What are regimes?<br/>
 https://regimelab.substack.com/p/what-are-regimes